 Working hours

-Part-time work is possible.
+Part-time and hybrid working is possible.
 Short-term contracts and freelance work are also available.
 With several years' experience, you can move into self-employed or consultancy work.

 What to expect